a-p-jo/MCLIP-M/README.md

 - **Simplicity :** No hundreds of command-line options, no worrisome dependencies,no confusing and application-specific binary database files.
 Easy to compile to any OS, all the features that are really necessary, data saved as easily viewable and editable text files and just ~200 lines of C code.
 Minimal, fast, portable, effective, and reliable.

-## Versions :
-- "Interactive" : Doesn't take command-line arguments; asks for inputs one-by-one.
-Ideal for those not savvy with a Terminal or paradigms where point-and-click is common.

-- "Precise" : Takes all input as command-line arguments at once.
-Fast, efficient , precise and meant for Terminal-savvy users who find point-and-click tedious and shallow.

-## Binary Release Information (Coming Soon) :
-- **Windows :**
-Platform : x86 for Windows 7 and higher
-Contents : MCLIP-M "Interactive" + How-To.pdf
-Compliation Details : MSVC-compiled on Windows 7, VS2019 (latest).

-- **macOS :**
-Platform : x86_64 modern macOS
-Contents : MCLIP-M Interactive + MCLIP-M Precise + Security.py + How-To.pdf
-Compilation Details : Apple Clang 12 on macOS 11

-- **Linux :**
+**Notes :**
-Platform : x86_64 Static & Dynamic
-Contents : MCLIP-M Precise + Security.py + How-To
-Compilation Details : GCC 9.3 on Ubuntu 20.04

-Any version of MCLIP-M can be compiled and used on any OS with a standard C compiler and terminal in seconds.
-In fact, it is recommended that you self-compile it if possible, to ensure compatibility.
+1. Any version of MCLIP-M can be compiled and used on any OS with a standard C compiler and terminal in seconds.

-**Note :** The Python script must be run in an interactive terminal window, as it will require user inputs.
+2. The Python script must be run in an interactive terminal window, as it will require user inputs.